nazimben25/Plan_vacations_with_Weather_data_Flask-API/README.md

 # python-api-challenge

-these repository is the output of Challenge 6 : Python API
+This repository is the output of Challenge 6 : Python API

 1) Repository organization
 in the main folder
-- 2 Jupyter files with the final code to run for both parts
+- 2 Jupyter files with the final code to run  both parts
     - WeatherPymywork
     - VacationPymywork